-Some reports of quality issues with the spout: doesn't seal, low quality, doesn't arrive at all.
+Some reports of quality issues with the spout.

 Unique design that pumps oil into the measuring cap top before dispensing.
 Buyers love the drip-free spout.
 Dishwasher safe.
 Made of sturdy glass.

 Comes in a complete kit that includes the bottle, 2 pourers, travel caps, and a metal funnel.
-Lead-free glass is brown to protect the oil from sunlight.
+Glass is brown to protect the oil from sunlight.
 Decent price, and a good gift idea.
 Pourers have 2 different cap systems.
 Dishwasher safe.

-Available in a variety of sizes, from 500 ml to 1000 ml.
-Constructed of sturdy food- grade stainless steel.
+Available in a variety of sizes, from 500 to 1,000 ml.
+Constructed of sturdy stainless steel.
 Mouth size is large; easy to refill without a funnel.
 Drip-free.
 Comes with a cap.
 Elegant design.